Product May Have Been Discontinued

 American Journey Landmark Dog Food receives the Advisor’s top rating of 5 stars.

-The American Journey Landmark product line includes 3 dry dog foods.
+The American Journey Landmark product line includes the 3 dry dog foods listed below.

-American Journey Landmark Plateau Blend was selected to represent the other products in the line for this review.
+American Journey Landmark Plateau Blend was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 American Journey Landmark Plateau Blend